Kaustav1111/West-Africa-Bank-ATM-Transactions-Analysis-Report/README.md

 # Project Description:
-This is a Power BI project where Exploratory Data analysis on West Africa Bank ATM transactions Dataset.
+This is a Power BI project where Exploratory Data Analysis is performed on West Africa Bank ATM transactions Dataset.

 # Actions taken:
 1) Power Query to clean and preprocess the dataset.